poppopjmp/spiderfoot/README.md

 5. Select the branch you want to release from (e.g., `main`).
 6. Click on the "Run workflow" button to start the release build process.

-The GitHub Actions workflow will handle the rest, including checking out the repository, setting up Python, installing dependencies, running tests, building the Docker image, and pushing the Docker image to Docker Hub.
+The GitHub Actions workflow will handle the rest, including checking out the repository, setting up Python, installing dependencies, running tests, building the Docker image, and pushing the Github Content Registry